ant-cantu/fumbld-ai-public/README.md

 ## The application follows a straightforward workflow:
 1. **User Authentication** – Manage user accounts and sessions with Flask‑Login.
 2. **Yahoo Integration** – Authorize access to your fantasy league using Yahoo's OAuth flow and store tokens securely with SQLAlchemy.
-3. **Roster Analysis** – Retrieve current league data and calculate relevant stats for each player on your team.
+3. **Roster Analysis** – Retrieves current league data and stores roster information in the user’s database to reduce the number of API calls.
-4. **AI Recommendations** – Send the aggregated data to OpenAI's API to generate lineup advice in natural language.
+4. **AI Recommendations** – Sends aggregated data to OpenAI’s API to generate lineup recommendations, displaying the suggested roster in a table along with the rationale behind each selection.
-5. **Dashboard Display** – Present the AI's suggestions in a clean web interface built with Jinja templates and standard static assets.
+5. **Dashboard Display** – Present the AI's suggestions in a clean web interface.

 ## Features
 - User registration and authentication using **Flask-Login**